Lada Iskra assembly in St. Petersburg suspended

 The car will be assembled in Togliatti due to a shortage of components

 The Lada Iskra SW Cross assembly project at the former Nissan plant in St. Petersburg has been suspended, according to insiders.
-It is being reviewed as part of a reduction in non-promising programs.
+It is being reviewed as part of a reduction in unpromising programs.

 It is worth recalling that a welding shop was prepared in St. Petersburg and several test bodies were assembled.
-The work was suspended, and the staff was transferred to a four-day work week.
+Work has been suspended and staff have been transferred to a four-day working week.

 Earlier, on June 19, the head of AvtoVAZ, Maxim Sokolov, announced plans to launch production in St. Petersburg, noting that this would help preserve a qualified team and support domestic suppliers.